Experiment Development Containers (XDCs)

 • Any user can create an XDC either via the web GUI or mrg CLI.

-• Each XDC is associated with a single project.
+• A shared XDC is associated with a single project.
 That project may be a user’s personal project, or it may be a project with multiple additional members.

 • Each XDC runs an Ubuntu 20.04 or 22.04 container with standard Ubuntu tools and binaries.
 Future Merge versions may support user-configurable XDC images.